lijiayi/JEE/cdi-servlet/README.md

 Key features:

-- Three counters with application, session and request scope
+- Three counters with application, session and request scope, injected with CDI
+- Two counters for application and request scope, contained in the servlet
 - Servlet acting as controller
 - JSP realizing the view
 - POJO to pass state between controller and view